xero/moebius-web/README.md

 # Shaded Palette - space

 Allows a light, medium, or dark-shaded block to be selected immediately based on the currently selected color.
+Pressing the Ctrl key whilst clicking on a shaded block on the canvas automatically changes changes the current color and shading option to the selected text character.

 # iCE Colors